jordynn20/geo-search/README.md

-# GEO Search Tool
+# GEO Dataset Search Tool
 A command-line tool for searching NCBI GEO (Gene Expression Omnibus) datasets by keyword.

 ---

 ## Overview

-**GEO Search Tool** is a Python-based CLI program that lets you search the
+**GEO Search Tool** is a Python-based program that lets you search the
-**NCBI Gene Expression Omnibus (GEO)** for datasets using keywords.
+**NCBI Gene Expression Omnibus (GEO)** for datasets using desired keywords.
 It uses the NCBI **ESearch** and **ESummary** E-utilities to:

 - Search GEO dataset metadata
-- Retrieve detailed information (title, summary, dataset type)
+- Retrieve detailed & relevant information (title, summary, dataset type)
 - Correctly handle **multi-species** datasets
 - Display results in a clean, readable terminal format